 Dr. Fisher reflects on his trip to view the vacation hot spot of the monarch butterfly in Mexico.

-Dr. Fisher narrates his experience negotiating the abortion debate as delegate for the Pennsylvania Medical Society.
+Dr. Fisher narrates his experience negotiating the abortion debate as a delegate for the Pennsylvania Medical Society.

 Curtis: Fainting Spells (Podcast)